Table of Contents

 - Realignment of societal views (i.we. cultural, social, economic)

 Life-course theory of aging is a process mediated by:

 There is a shift in age-related expectations with increased life expectancy.

 - Age stratification: it is the hierarchical ranking of people into groups based on their ages.
 It is used to regulate appropriate behavior.
 It exists so that society ensures people of different ages have access to different society rewards, powers, and privileges.

-- Activity theory: it is also known as the implicit theory of ageing.
-Thistheory holds that ageing is considered successful when older adults engage into activities such as social interactions as opposed to the disengagement theory where ageing is associated with inactivity.
+- Activity theory: it is also known as the implicit theory of aging.
+This theory holds that aging is considered successful when older adults engage in activities such as social interactions as opposed to the disengagement theory where aging is associated with inactivity.
 Certain activities/ jobs are lost with old age, social interactions must be replaced

-- Disengagement theory: the theory states that ageing is unavoidable and associated with mutual withdrawal from members of the society and thus social isolation.Greater divide between both individual and society
+- Disengagement theory: the theory states that aging is unavoidable and associated with mutual withdrawal from members of the society and thus social isolation.Greater divide between both individual and society

-Considerations for determining gender of an individual include:
+Considerations for determining the gender of an individual include: